ngduc/mystik/README.md

 ### Client Side

 From client side, you can use MkRestEngine to make call to "APIs" (NodeJS) which in turn will query database and return JSON data.

+The query syntax is the same as back end.

 See [this example](app/index.html)